saucelabs/sauce-docs/docs/api-testing/mocking.md

 * When multiple response examples are present, the system will present the first example.
 * When multiple content types are available, the system will pick the one closer to the "Accept" header, any JSON response if a match is not found.

+## Generating a Mock

-1. Place your spec file (or set of files in a folder) in a location of your choice.
+1. On your local machine, place your spec file (or set of files in a folder) in a location of your choice.
 For this example, we'll call it `myspec.yaml`.
 2. Open your CLI terminal and navigate to right outside that folder, then run this command:
   ```bash
   docker run -v "$(pwd)/myspec:/specs" -p 5000:5000 quay.io/saucelabs/piestry -u /specs/myspec.yaml